iredmail/docs/en_US/howto/sogo.manage.resources.md

     "group", "location" or "thing".
 If that’s the case, SOGo will consider the returned entry to be a resource.

-* `MultipleBookingsFieldName`: specify the LDAP attribute name ewhich stores multiple booking type.
+* `MultipleBookingsFieldName`: specify the LDAP attribute name which stores multiple booking type.

     The value of this LDAP attribute is the maximum number of concurrent events